 Within 20 days of receiving the appeal and the response, the Appeal decision-maker(s) shall issue a written decision describing the result of the appeal and the rationale for the result; and provide the written decision concurrently to both parties.
 The Appeal decision-maker(s) may deny the appeal or, if the appeal ground(s) has or have been met, may return the case to the initial decision-maker(s) for reconsideration, or convene a new hearing.
 If a case is returned to the initial decision-maker(s), the Appeal decision-maker(s) shall identify which aspects merit further review.
 For Allegations Under the Policy on Sexual Harassment Prohibited Title IX

 When the Equal Opportunity Office a Formal Complaint of alleged Prohibited Conduct, the Deputy Title IX Coordinator will assign to an Investigator who will conduct an initial assessment to gather information about the nature and scope of the allegations.
-If the prohibited behavior is by a student (not serving as a student employee at the time of the alleged incident(s)), it may also be addressed by the University's Student Code of Conduct or the Student Policy on Sexual Harassment Prohibited by Title IX or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 in the Office of Student Affairs.
+If the prohibited behavior is by a student (not serving as a student employee at the time of the alleged incident(s)), it may also be addressed by the University's Student Code of Conduct or the Student Policy on Sexual Harassment Prohibited by Title IX or the Student Affairs.

 The Deputy Title IX Coordinator shall assign an investigator and the investigator(s) will meet separately with the complainant, respondent and any witnesses.
 They will ask the parties for all information related to the allegations, including documentation related to the incident, such as texts between parties, receipts, photos, video, etc. The investigator(s) will provide an opportunity for parties to review all information gathered and a draft of the report.
 Parties will generally have 10 days to provide comments to a draft of the report.
 Once the investigator(s) finalize the report, a live hearing will be convened with a minimum of 10 days' notice.
 During the hearing, a party's advisor shall be allowed to question the other party and witnesses.
-After the hearing, the Board shall deliberate and determine if a policy has been violated.
-If so, the Board shall also determine sanctions.
+After the hearing, the Board shall also determine sanctions.
 Within 10 days of receiving the outcome, either party may appeal the Board's determination to the Deputy Title IX Coordinator.
 The University shall endeavor to complete this investigation and hearing process within a reasonable timeframe.